airpair/creating-container-components-part-1-shadow-dom/post.md

 ### Rendering

-This leaves us with only the result and how it renders--which is a very important thing to keep in mind when using a shadow DOM.
+This leaves us with only the result and how it renders—which is a very important thing to keep in mind when using a shadow DOM.
 Things only *render* as if the light DOM and shadow DOM are combined.

 #### Content Projection